1601-mma2013/One_Call/README.md

 *Emergency application

+##Branding Strategy

+1.Brand Vision
+*Users in Malaysia will able to get the direct information of the nearest contact and location based on emergency button.

+2.Brand Values
+*A customized service specifically for Malaysia country.

+3.Collaboration
+*Goverment

 1. Field (market) research
--Same concept application designer(chance of better function/layout)
+*Same concept application designer(chance of better function/layout)

 ## Competitors